-There is a beautiful poem called: “The Dash” written by Linda Ellis that is often used at funerals and memorial services.
-The essence of the poem is about how we use that time between the date of our birth and that of our death.
-The DASH represents the time between the [...]
+There is a beautiful poem called: “The Dash” written by Linda Ellis that is often used at funeral services.
+The essence of the poem is about how we use the time between the date of our birth and that of our death.
+The DASH represents the time between these two life […]